Macrometacorp/docs/docs/vector-store/_4-integrate-semantic-search.md

 **Storing Vectors in Macrometa:**
 - Once your documents are vectorized, store these vectors in a Macrometa collection.
 Each vector becomes a document in the collection, with the vector dimensions stored as fields within the document.
+  - Amol - This is not correct.
+We expect one array in the document per vector dimension.
 - Accompanying metadata, such as document titles, authors, or publication dates, can also be stored alongside the vectors to facilitate more complex queries and filtering.

 ### Indexing Documents as Vectors